microsoft/FluidFramework/packages/framework/presence/README.md

 ## Onboarding

-While this package is developing as experimental and other Fluid Framework internals are being updated to accommodate it, a temporary Shared Object must be added within container to gain access.
+While this package is developing and other Fluid Framework internals are being updated to accommodate it, a temporary Shared Object must be added within container to gain access.

 ```typescript
 import { acquirePresenceViaDataObject, PresenceManager } from "@fluidframework/presence/alpha";